alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 In our case the four founders were engineers, either by training or by trade.
 As it happened we were all very busy creating a product and building a platform.
-Despite the advice of Merino, nobody was minding the business.
+Despite the occasional advice of Merino, nobody was minding the business.

 I studied Physics but have always worked as a developer.
 Being the person with most experience I was leading the development.
-We were all worrying about the functionality and the design of our website, and not with actually selling anything to anybody.
+But we were all worrying about the functionality and the design of our website, and not with actually selling anything to anybody.
-We never worried about earning our first €10.
+We never cared about earning our first €10, which is now a widely known lesson.
-This is an important lesson.

 > Focus on earning your first €10,
 > instead of just increasing your user base blindly.

-The urge to get users quickly has worked for some high-profile cases, but is not how most companies make their money.
+The urge to get users quickly has worked for some high-profile cases, but it is not how most companies make their money.

 One thing we did right was keeping tabs at the competition.
 Yes, even in the niche non-existing market of holiday planners there was competition,